-Since February 2021, when Senegal made a high-level political commitment to work with the FATF and GIABA to strengthen the effectiveness of its AML/CFT regime, Senegal has conducted analysis to understand the risk of abuse of NPOs for TF purposes and conducted risk-based outreach to NPOs.
-Senegal should continue to work on implementing its action plan to address its strategic deficiencies, including by: (1) improving compliance by detecting AML/CFT violations and imposing effective, proportionate and dissuasive sanctions against non-compliant DNFBPs; (2) updating and maintaining comprehensive beneficial ownership information on legal persons and arrangements; (3) identifying and investigating TF activities in line with the country's risk profile; and (4) implementing an effective
+Since February 2021, when Senegal made a high-level political commitment to work with the FATF and GIABA to strengthen the effectiveness of its AML/CFT regime, Senegal has taken steps towards improving its AML/CFT regime, including by improving the detection of AML/CFT violations of FIs and DNFBPs, establishing an effective mechanism to maintain accurate and updated beneficial ownership information on legal persons, identifying and investigating TF activities, strengthening its targeted financial sanction regime, including by conducting outreach to FIs and DNFBPs on their obligations.
+Senegal should continue to work on implementing its action plan to address its strategic deficiencies, including by: (1) improving compliance of high-risk FIs and DNFBPs with their STR reporting obligation; and (2) implementing risk-based monitoring of NPOs at risk of TF abuse.

-TFS regime related to TF and PF as well as risk-based monitoring and supervision of NPOs.